Paul Nagymartoni: Judge royal

 Following the death of Köcski, Paul Nagymartoni was made Judge royal on 5 March 1328 (but it is also possible that he had already held the dignity since 25 February).
 His 21-year of service in the position is the longest tenure in Medieval Hungary.
 Beside that he also functioned as castellan of Beszterce (today Považský hrad in Slovakia).
 As honors to his dignity, Nagymartoni also possessed the castles of Litva, Várna (Óvár) and Sztrecsény (present-day Lietava, Starhrad and Strečno in Slovakia, respectively).
 Historian Iván Bertényi Sr. called Nagymartoni's two-decade term as "the development of permanent of the institution of Judge royal".
 Nagymartoni participated in the war against the Duchy of Austria in the summer of 1336.

 Altogether 3000 documents were preserved, which related to the judicial activity of Nagymartoni and his professional staff.
 Most of the times, Nagymartoni judged in lawsuits between nobles, in addition to cases of dominations.
 Occasionally, he was also involved in ecclesiastical affairs, when the ownership rights of church lands were disputed between two church entities.
 For instance, his court discussed the conflict over the tithe between the Abbey Pannonhalma and the Diocese of Veszprém in 1341, which legitimacy was questioned and contested by the latter's lawyers.
-In response, Nagymartoni states this issues were "de facto fall under his competence".
+In response, Nagymartoni stated that these issues "de facto fall under his competence".
 He also made decisions in lawsuits, where serfs were involved, but in decreasing numbers, as the rights of landlords gradually expanded in the era.
 The Banate of Slavonia was excluded from Nagymartoni's territorial jurisdiction according to the contemporary documents.
 However, Požega County, which laid on the border between Slavonia and Macsó, belonged to the competence of the Judge royal.
 Since 1340, Transylvania returned to the jurisdiction of the Judge royal after sixteen years, excluding some special administrative units in the province (e.g. Szolnok County).
 During Nagymartoni's tenure, the Banate of Severin also enjoyed the privilege of own judicial authority.
 Historian Tibor Almási demonstrated the diverse practice of his judicial activity through the text of a single diploma issued in June 1332, which narrated a lawsuit between John Cselenfi (and his brothers) and the Edelényi family regarding two lands belonged to the largely abandoned Borsod Castle prior to that.